Investigamer/Proxyshop/README.md

 # Setup and Usage Guide (GUI)
 * Extract release into a folder of your choice.
-* Download the templates linked above and drop them inside the templates folder.
+* OPTION 1: Download the templates linked above and drop them inside the templates folder.
 Make sure to keep named plugin folders like "MrTeferi" intact in the templates folder.
-* Launch `Proxyshop.exe`.
+* OPTION 2: Launch `Proxyshop.exe`.
+Click "Update", a window in your browser will open asking you to authenticate with Proxyshop using your google account.
+Once you've authenticated, Proxyshop will load templates available to download, download them as you please.
 * The first two tabs splitup the main application which renders real MTG cards, and the custom card creator which will allow you to render your own custom cards.
 * The next set of tabs are card types which currently have more than one template available.
 You can select which template should be used if Proxyshop encounters a card of that type, for example "Fullart" for normal cards, "SilvanExtended" for MDFC, "Extended" for Planeswalker cards.
 * At the top are settings, saved to the config.ini file and maintained the next time you open the app.
 Automatic Set Symbol will input the correct expansion symbol according to the card's set information.
 Auto Symbol Size will size and center that symbol on the end of the typeline.
 Manual Edit Step will end the script automation when the card is finished so you can make manual changes before saving.
 You can also remove reminder text or flavor text from the card.